jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Whether you read fiction, no fiction, study ads, or read emails, the only thing that matters is that it's a decent enough length to force you to concentrate.
 When you concentrate, try to absorb the essence of the writing.

 The only way to develop this skill is by reading.
 Practice reading something everyday that's at least 2000 words.
-That might sound like a lot to read, but I you'll easily go through more than that if you've picked something interesting.
+That might sound like a lot to read, but I promise you'll easily go through more than that if you've picked something interesting.
 To put it in perspective, if you've read this far then you've cut through about 2000 words in this article alone.

 ## 13) Learn the power of pronouns, synonyms, and implication